FDA Approves Blenrep for Treatment of Relapsed or Refractory Multiple Myeloma

 The FDA has approved belantamab mafodotin-blmf (Blenrep; GSK) in combination with bortezomib and dexamethasone (BVd) for the treatment of relapsed or refractory multiple myeloma among adults who have received at least 2 prior lines of therapy.1

 “Today’s FDA approval of [belantamab mafodotin-blmf] is another significant milestone, providing potential for superior efficacy, including overall survival, to US patients.
-There is an urgent need for new and novel therapies, as nearly all patients with multiple myeloma experience relapse, and re-treating with the same mechanism of action often leads to suboptimal outcomes,” Tony Wood, chief scientific officer, GSK, said in a news release.1
+There is an urgent need for new and novel therapies, as nearly all patients with multiple myeloma experience relapse, and re-treating with the same mechanism of action often leads to suboptimal outcomes,” said Tony Wood, chief scientific officer at GSK, according to a news release.1

-As a monoclonal antibody-drug conjugate, belantamab mafodotin-blmf includes a humanized B-cell maturation antigen (BCMA) conjugated to the cytotoxic agent auristatin F via a non-cleavable linker.1
+As a monoclonal antibody-drug conjugate (ADC), belantamab mafodotin-blmf includes a humanized B-cell maturation antigen (BCMA) conjugated to the cytotoxic agent auristatin F via a noncleavable linker.1

 REFERENCES